anujmshukla/Autonomous-of-drone-using-raspi/README.md

       dtoverlay=pi3-disable-bt
    Now you raspi is setup
 Now you have to opean misson planner and in that you have to set baudrate of telemetery2 as 921600

+Now your raspi is ready for automation so connect properly it with pixhawk

+To cheeck that it is ready use below command in raspi terminal mavproxy.py --master=/dev/ttyS0 --baudrate 921600 --aircraft MyCopter As soon as you run this you will get all drone parmeters on rapi terminal

+Now make drone start and turn it into guided mode

+After that place given automation script in raspi and after that place you vehicle on flyable zone and run command python AutomationScript --conect /dev/ttyS0
+Now you will see that drone will take off and after reaching at 15m altitute it will stop and then land